 When I initially started researching Linux after leaving Windows, I found the Linux filesystem structure to be quite perplexing, simply because I had never known anything other than the Windows file system.

-When I was first coming from Windows and exploring Linux, I found the Linux filesystem structure to be a bit confusing, simply because I didn’t know anything other than the Windows file system for my entire life.
-But after persisting through the learning curve, the mystery was unraveled and I can now comfortably switch between Linux and Windows whenever needed, and I actually feel like I understand the Windows file system better now after learning the Linux file system.
+With perseverance through the learning curve, the mystery was revealed, and I can now switch between Linux and Windows whenever necessary, and I actually feel like I understand the Windows file system better now after studying the Linux file system.

 Linux File System Structure Tree

 Another thing to remember is that everything in Linux is a file.
 Alternatively, everything is shown as a file, whereas in Windows it may be displayed as a hard drive.

 In Windows, for example, the hard drive is commonly represented as C: in the file explorer, and it will even display a small symbol of the hard drive and the amount of space that is being used.
 In Linux, however, the hard disc is simply represented as /dev/sda, which is really just a directory, which in Linux is really just a file that points to other files.